Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240416-intro-to-ml1/make_peptides_ml_dataset.md

 * `z4_electronegativity_etc`: Zscale relating to electronegativity, heat of formation, electrophilicity and hardness.
 * `z5_electronegativity_etc`: Zscale relating to electronegativity, heat of formation, electrophilicity and hardness.
 * `length`: length in amino acids of the peptide.

-### Notes about the data set

-* We artificially generated similarity in peptides with specific bioactivity labels by clustering at 30% identity.
-The opposite of this should be done in real ML applications -- sequences that are similar in content should be removed so the same signal isn't repeated over and over again and so that there isn't pollution between the training and testing data sets.

 ## Potential future additions or improvements